Zabi82/flink-iceberg/README.md

 ```

-19) Let's again switch back to the Flink default catalog as we will have to create iceberg tables from from the tables we created earlier in the default catalog
+19) Let's again switch back to the Flink default catalog as we will have to create iceberg tables from the tables we created earlier in the default catalog

 ```